19priyanka/VR-HaptoSkin-Pro-VR-LayerSense-/README.md

 Software Engineering Insights: The project employed agile methods and followed the software engineering lifecycle to ensure success in application development.

-Contributions:

-Priyanka Gautam: Contributed to scripting, coding aesthetic aspects of the project, and project idea implementation.
-Anand Patel: Primarily focused on modeling 3D hands within Blender and setting up the overall scene within Unity.

-Appendices:

-Appendix A: Original Objects - Documentation of the 3D modeling and game development techniques employed in creating interactive objects for the VR applications.

-Appendix B: Original Scripts - Showcasing the scripts used for user and object interactions within Unity.

-Appendix C: Unity Scene - Visual representation of the developed VR environment.

-Appendix D: Consent Form - Documentation of the consent process for user participation.

-Appendix E: Survey - Google Form survey and Likert scale data collected from user studies.

 References: